A Firm That Will Guide You Towards Better Future

 In California, child support continues until the child graduates from high school or turns 19, whichever is sooner.
 After that, parents may agree to share the costs of sending their child to college.
 Still, unlike some states,

-California does not guarantee that parents will provide children parental support through post-secondary education.
+California does not guarantee that parents will provide children with parental support through post-secondary education.

 However, these rules change if you have a child with severe disabilities.
 Child support may continue for the duration of your disabled child’s life.